rubyforgood/stocks-in-the-future/CONTRIBUTING.md

 * Be complete and descriptive in your PR summary
 * Use conventions found within the codebase
 * Include tests that fail without your code, and pass with it
+* Clean up your commits such that each commit contains working, discreet bodies of work
 * Update the documentation, the surrounding one, examples elsewhere, guides, whatever is affected by your contribution